 Residents continue to reach out and raise their concerns over inappropriate development that is ruining our beautiful suburbs.

-We continue to see the Berejiklian Government use spot rezoning to overrule the voices of locals.
+We also continue to see the Berejiklian Government use spot rezoning to overrule the voices of locals.
 This includes the West Oxford Street Development, where despite the project being rejected by Waverley Council twice, the panel recommended the project for approval.

 In addition, concerns regarding the use of the boarding house SEPP continue to be flagged with my office, as the SEPP (State Environmental Planning Policy) is being misused.